sheagcraig/sheagcraig.github.io/about/index.md

 ## Some Things I Like
 - Tacos
 - Coffee
-- I shred dirt on my S-Works Stumpjumper FSR, nicknamed "Asfaloth".
+- I shred dirt on my Stumpjumper FSR, named "Pulled Pork".
 - I coach CrossFit at CrossFit Local in Chapel Hill, NC.
 Just ask about "Barbell Club", and our numerous signature workouts.